JLockerman/FuzzyLog/servers/tcp_server/Readme.md

 it will accept requests for any IP address on port `<server port>`.
 By default the server will start up a number of worker threads such that the server is running 1 thread per core.
-Fuzzy Log servers use chain replication for reliability.
+FuzzyLog servers use chain replication for reliability.
 Each server in a replication chain needs to know of the previous and next servers in its chain, if they exist.
 The servers connect to each other from the tail of the replication chain to the head,